-- All service users of NEMHPT aged 18 and over, are, by definition vulnerable adults (No Secrets, 2000). - Where it is identified that an adult service user may be being abused, at risk of significant harm, and in need of protection, consideration should be given to implementing adult protection procedures. - The service user must be informed about "vulnerable adult protection procedures" and where appropriate an assessment of capacity must occur and be documented; this is particularly important should the service user choose to remain in an abusive situation. - Consultation is available regarding the protection of vulnerable adults from the Service Manager, Safeguarding Children & Vulnerable Adults on [I/S]
+- 28.1 All service users of NEMHPT aged 18 and over, are, by definition vulnerable adults (No Secrets, 2000). - 28.2 Where it is identified that an adult service user may be being abused, at risk of significant harm, and in need of protection, consideration should be given to implementing adult protection procedures. - 28.3 The service user must be informed about "vulnerable adult protection procedures" and where appropriate an assessment of capacity must occur and be documented; this is particularly important should the service user choose to remain in an abusive situation. - 28.4 Consultation is available regarding the protection of vulnerable adults from the Associate Director of Safeguarding Children & Vulnerable Adults on [I/S]

-4.20 Family Group Conference
+29. Family Group Conference (FGC)

-Family Group Conference (FGC) is a method of involving service users and families in the decision making process.
-Families are defined within the Family Group Conference process as significant people to the service user, ie: close family members, friends, neighbours or other member of the community who play a significant role in the service user's life.
-The model originated in New Zealand, developed by the Maori people, whose culture fosters empowerment and partnership.

-- FGC is essentially a care planning tool based on the belief that service users and families know most about their difficulties.
-FGC helps the care-coordinator to build upon existing family, friendship and community networks to facilitate the CPA process. - Family Group Conference (FGC) has proved to be an effective way of care planning for people who suffer from mental ill health and their families.
+- 29.1 FGC is a method of involving service users and families in the decision making process.
+Families are defined within the FGC process as significant people to the service user (eg close family members, friends, neighbours or other member of the community who play a significant role in the service user's life).
+FGC is essentially a care planning tool based on the belief that service users and families know most about their difficulties.
+FGC helps the care co-ordinator to build upon existing family, friendship and community networks to facilitate the CPA process.
+A Family Plan is produced which highlights the service user's objectives and how family members can contribute to the outcome. - 29.2 FGC has proved to be an effective way of care planning for people who suffer from mental ill health and their families.
 From the initial pilot project FGC has proved to strengthen support networks and improved communication.
-The process is particularly effective in developing advanced directives, or living wills.
+The process is particularly effective in developing advance directives, or living wills.
 Service users and families say they are more informed about the nature of the difficulties and are able to provide more effective support.
-Early warning signs are better identified and addressed, in some cases preventing hospital admissions. - FGC should be considered as part of the CPA process where a service user and their support networks want to be involved in the decision making process around care and treatment options.
+Early warning signs are better identified and addressed, in some cases preventing hospital admissions. - 29.3 FGC should be considered as part of the CPA process where a service user and their support networks want to be involved in the decision making process around care and treatment options. - 29.4 Please consider FGC on all new patients to our service, admissions to hospital under the Mental Health Act, and when transferring cases from CRHT to the CMHT.